volodymyrhudyma/blog/content/blog/i-wrote-99-articles-on-my-blog.md

 tag:
   - Other
 promote: false
-metaDescription: This is the 100th and the most important article on my blog, where I will analyze my blogging experience and will try to point out the most important mistakes and takeaways I have made during the year of blogging.
+metaDescription: This is the 100th and most important article on my blog, where I analyze my experience with blogging and try to point out the most important mistakes and learnings I made during the year of blogging.
-teaser: Back in mid-April 2020, almost a year ago I have decided to start my programming blog in order to expand my knowledge in some areas I felt I lacked it.
-The journey began with a small introduction of myself and the reasoning behind...
+teaser: In mid April 2020, almost a year ago, I decided to start my programming blog mainly to expand my knowledge in some areas I felt I was lacking.
+The journey started with a little introduction of myself and the reasoning behind kicking off.
+After finishing the first post...
 date: 2021-03-31T12:30:00.000Z
 ---
-Back in mid-April 2020, almost a year ago I have decided to start my programming blog in order to expand my knowledge in some areas I felt I lacked it.
+In mid April 2020, almost a year ago, I decided to start my programming blog mainly to expand my knowledge in some areas I felt I was lacking.

-The journey began with a small introduction of myself and the reasoning behind kicking off.
+The journey started with a little introduction of myself and the reasoning behind kicking off.

-Having finished the first post, I realized that writing is much easier than I initially thought.
+After finishing the first post, I realized that writing is much easier than I initially thought.

-The hardest part was to force sacrificing some activities to find a few hours of spare time and devote them to blogging, especially knowing that blogging is a long-term game and you would not get any significant returns in the near future.
+The hardest part was forcing myself to sacrifice some activities to find a few hours of free time and devote them to blogging, especially knowing that blogging is a long-term game and you would be making any significant returns in the near future.

-After the first post there was the second, third and so on in just the next few days.
+After the first post, there was the second, third and so on in just a few days.

-I felt so passionate about having an ability to share my knowledge with other programmers that I just couldn't stop writing and thinking a few articles ahead.
+I was so excited about the possibility of sharing my knowledge with other programmers that I just couldn't stop writing and thinking a few articles ahead.

-That was exactly the time I faced the number one mistake.
+That was exactly when I was confronted with mistake number one.

 ## \#1 Avoid Creating Routines That Lead To Emotional Burnout